GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Ask Questions

 Disagreements often occur because people are afraid to ask questions.
 This usually happens when giving constructive feedback.
-Therefore, it will be essential to let students know asking questions is a great way to build dialogue when discussing ideas.
+Therefore, it will be essential to let students know that asking questions is an effective way to foster dialogue when discussing ideas.

 Check for Clarification

-When sharing, it is common to forget something important or to explain with enough detail due to nerves.
-Hence, an excellent technique when giving constructive feedback involves asking for clarification.
+When sharing, it is common to forget something important or to overexplain due to nerves.
+Hence, an excellent technique for giving constructive feedback is to ask for clarification.
 It may be over the topic in general or a specific aspect.
-Either way, checking for clarification will be an incredible way to ensure there is no confusion.
+Either way, checking for clarification is an effective way to ensure there is no confusion.
 It often allows the person sharing to further expand on thoughts they forgot to say.

 Disagree Politely While Giving Constructive Feedback

-Students will not always agree with either other.
+Students will not always agree with each other.
 That’s okay!
-However, they do need to practice disagreeing in polite ways.
+However, they do need to practice disagreeing politely.
 If they don’t, feelings will end up hurt.

 Explain Your Thinking

-This strategy is vital for giving constructive feedback and receiving it.
+This strategy is vital for both giving and receiving constructive feedback.
 A good partnership involves conversation.
 Thus, students can use sentence starters to help explain their thoughts.
 Honestly, this strategy is a great way to get students talking!

 Giving Constructive Feedback While Making Suggestions

 A crucial part of giving constructive feedback involves making suggestions for improvement.
 Hence, students can help each other make their work even stronger!
-Honestly, students can provide great insight into other viewpoints or outlooks on the topic.
-While the person may not use the suggestions, the conversation allows them to hear other perspectives or thoughts.
+Honestly, students can provide valuable insights into other viewpoints on the topic.
+While the person may not adopt the suggestions, the conversation allows them to hear other perspectives.
 Something as simple as a different color scheme can greatly improve how something looks.

 End with Something Positive